terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Some popular version control systems include:

 1. Git: A distributed VCS widely used for open-source and commercial projects.
-It is known for its branching and merging capabilities, speed, and decentralized nature.
+It is known for its branching and merging capabilities, speed, and decentralized nature (Chacon and Straub, 2014).
 2. Subversion (SVN): A centralized VCS that provides features like versioning, branching, merging, and access control.
 3. Mercurial: A distributed VCS similar to Git, with a focus on simplicity and efficiency.
 4. Apache Subversion (SVN): An open-source, centralized version control system that is commonly used in enterprise environments.